2012 National League Division Series: Game 3

-1:07 p.m.
-(EDT) at Nationals Park in Washington, D.C.

-Washington D.C.'s first playoff game in 79 years was not a pleasant one for the home team.
+Washington, D.C.'s first playoff game in 79 years was not a pleasant one for the home team.
 The Nationals were blown out for the second straight game and left 10 men on base—including the bases loaded in the fifth inning—and didn't even get anyone on in the last three innings.
 Chris Carpenter ran his postseason record to 10–2 (2.88 ERA) in 16 postseason starts in 100.0 innings, in seventh place for wins, only one behind Curt Schilling (11–2, 2.23 ERA) and Greg Maddux (11–14, 3.27 ERA) for fifth place.
 He is now tied for fourth place in postseason winning percentage (.833).
 The Cardinals have won 13 of his 16 starts.
 He pitched extremely well for St. Louis in only his fourth start since recovering from transplanted nerve surgery on July 19, not starting a game until September 21.
 He pitched 5 2/3 innings without allowing a run in 106 pitches, his season high.

 The Nationals' pitching was shaky.
 Edwin Jackson surrendered four runs and eight hits in five innings, allowing a two-out single to Matt Holliday in the first and subsequent RBI double to Allen Craig, then a three-run home run to Pete Kozma in the second.
-The Cardinals added to their lead on Daniel Descalso's sacrifice fly after a hit-by-pitch and double off of Craig Stammen, who increased his ERA in the series to 11.57.
+The Cardinals added to their lead on Daniel Descalso's sacrifice fly after a hit-by-pitch and double off Craig Stammen, who increased his ERA in the series to 11.57.
 Christian Garcia walked Yadier Molina with the bases loaded in the seventh to force in another run, and Ryan Mattheus got two outs in the eighth before allowing a single, double, and two-run single to Holliday to give the Cardinals an 8–0 lead.
 Fernando Salas and Joe Kelly pitched a scoreless eighth and ninth respectively to put the Cardinals one win from the NLCS.